lindenb/jvarkit/docs/NaiveCnvDetector.md

 ```
 Usage: naivecnvdetector [options] Files
   Options:
+    -c, --config
+      config file.
+Tab delimited.
+      Sample-name(tab)mean-depth(tab)integer[affected=1,non-affected=0].
+If
+      this file is not specified , all samples are considered unaffected
+      (discovery mode).
     -E, -del, --del, --deletion
       Deletion Treshold.
 Which fraction of the median depth is considered as
       aa deletion.
 Must be <1.0